SingleDreamer/classwork/Stuyablo/2/group1/README.txt

 specialAttack(int) - each class has 2 special skills they can call
 		     similar to basic attack but need to wait certain number of turns before using them again

+heal() - increase current health by 10% of max health

 Game Methods:
 _____________